Research Opportunities

 Can research credits be used as elective credits?

 Yes.
-Upon completion of a total of 6 credit hours, 3 credit hours may be applied as biology major elective credit toward a BA or BS in Biological Sciences.
-Any remaining hours may be applied as general elective hours toward graduation.
+Upon completion of a total of 6 credit hours of BIO_SC 4950/4952 or BIO_SC 4952, 3 hours may be applied as major credit hours toward the BA or BS in Biological Sciences and 3 hours will count toward the over 120 credit hour required for a degree.

 What opportunities are there on campus to present my research?